Who doesn't love The Golden Girls (1985-1992)?

 She died of a kidney infection.

-Active (and Tony-nominated) in the theater and in film, Hamilton is perhaps best-remembered as hey-hey-hey “Mr. Robinson” in The Graduate (1967; pictured at right, image via United Artists) and as the soulless mayor in Jaws (1975), but he also has the distinction of appearing in the film that contains Rock Hudson's best (only great?) performance, Seconds (1966).
+Long active (and Tony-nominated) in the theater and in film, Hamilton is perhaps best-remembered as hey-hey-hey “Mr. Robinson” in The Graduate (1967; pictured at right, image via United Artists) and/or as the soulless mayor in Jaws (1975), but he also has the distinction of appearing in the film that contains Rock Hudson's (November 17, 1925-October 2, 1985) best (only great?) performance, Seconds (1966).

-On TV, Hamilton's episode of The Twilight Zone is one of many classics from the series:
+On TV, Hamilton's episode of The Twilight Zone, “One for the Angels,” (1959) is one of many classics from the series.

 Unfortunately, Hamilton died of cancer less than four months after his GG performance aired.
 The next time “Big Daddy” showed up, he was played by David Wayne (January 30, 1914-February 9, 1995).